Modeling and Analysis of a Coupled SIS Bi-Virus Model

-Likewise, under mild assumptions on the healing rates, a point where for each node there is a nonzero fraction infected by both viruses~1 and~2, but no fraction is infected only by virus~1 (resp. virus~2) \emph{cannot} be an equilibrium; see Proposition~\ref{prop:onlyhatz:notpossible}.} \end{enumerate} Additionally, we provide a necessary, and sufficient, condition for the healthy state to be the unique equilibrium of the system; see Corollary~\ref{cor:healthy:unique}.
-Assuming both viruses pervade the network, we establish a lower bound on the number of equilibria for the coupled bi-virus system; see Corollary~\ref{prop:multiple:viruses}.
-We identify multiple necessary conditions for local exponential convergence to the boundary equilibria; see Proposition~\ref{prop:hatx1:local:expo:stability:nec}.
+Likewise, under mild assumptions on the healing rates, a point, where for each node there is a nonzero fraction infected by both viruses~1 and~2, but no fraction is infected only by virus~1 (resp. virus~2), \emph{cannot} be an equilibrium; see Proposition~\ref{prop:onlyhatz:notpossible}.
 We establish a necessary condition for the existence of a coexisting equilibrium wherein the fraction of each node infected by only virus~2 is zero and the rest (i.e., the fraction infected by only virus~1 and the fraction infected by both viruses~1 and~2) are strictly positive; see Proposition~\ref{prop:nece:condn:nox2}.
-Finally, we identify a necessary condition for the existence of an equilibrium where for each node the fraction of subpopulation infected only by virus~1 is strictly positive, the fraction infected only by virus~2 is strictly positive, and the fraction infected by both viruses~1 and~2 is strictly positive; see Proposition~\ref{prop:nece:x1x2z}.
+Finally, we identify a condition that rules out a \emph{given} point in the state space as a coexisting equilibrium where each node has i) a fraction that is infected only by virus~1; ii) a fraction that is infected only by virus~2; and iii) a fraction that is infected by both viruses~1 and~2.; see Proposition~\ref{prop:nece:x1x2z}.